mcm4628/extfamily_institutionalization/SIPP2014/allmonths/dropout_year.md

-*This file creates a sample describing first transition into dropout by year/wave *household changes refer to changes happened in previous year *household composition and poverty status are situations at the beginning of each year (before hh changes could happen)
+*This file creates a sample describing first transition into dropout by year/wave *household changes refer to changes happened in previous year *household composition and poverty status are set to values at the beginning of each year (before hh changes could happen)

 ~~~~
 <<dd_do: quietly>>